Sanka-47/NewTech-Store/README.md

 #Description

--A fully functional e-commerce website that
+-A fully functional e-commerce website that sells

 ## Technologies Used
 -HTML